What does austerity mean?

 - The last and most preferable method, according to market advocates, is to lower taxes and lower government spending at the same time.

-What are examples of austerity measures?
+What are examples of austerity measures around the world?

 The following are examples of austerity measures that different countries have undertaken in a bid to reduce the national debt: